 I joined the Governing Board in 2021 as a Community Governor, having lived in Oxford for several years.
 I am currently the link governor for pupils with English as an Additional Language, Assessment and, from September 2021, Safeguarding.

 I grew up in West Yorkshire in a family of teachers, starting my interest in both school performance and community cohesion.
 Here, I worked on projects looking at FGM, forced marriage, and terrorism prevention in schools.
 I went on to read English at Oxford University, and I am now a doctoral researcher at the University of Cambridge in English literature and philosophy.

 Our diversity, enthusiasm for learning and positivity are incredibly important to me and I am proud to champion these strengths.
 Botley is a wonderful, unique school and I am honoured to be part of it.

-Roles: Member of the Performance, Standards and Curriculum Committee, Link Governor for English as an Additional Language, Assessment and Safeguarding.
+Roles: Vice-Chair of Governing Body; Member of the Performance, Standards and Curriculum Committee, Link Governor for English as an Additional Language, Assessment and Safeguarding.

 Eleanor Apps, Parent Governor

 I joined the governing body in July 2021 as a parent governor having watched my daughter blossom over the last five years at the school, and with my youngest nearing Reception age.
 I come from a family of teachers and have worked in secondary and primary schoolbook publishing all my career having inherited their passion for education.
 Having my own children embark on their schooling has given me the opportunity to see things from the parent’s view point and has shown me the important role parents and carers play in the day-to-day life of a school.

 I’m proud to have the opportunity to be part of this wonderful school as a governor and to support its work in inspiring a love of learning in each and every student.